cvvergara/vrprouting/doc/general/concepts.rst

    - - ``s_tw_open``
      - |ANY-INTEGER|
      - 0
-     - The time, relative to 0, when the start location opens.
+     - The time, relative to 0, when the starting location opens.
    - - ``s_tw_close``
      - |ANY-INTEGER|
      - |MAX-BIGINT|
-     - The time, relative to 0, when the start location closes.
+     - The time, relative to 0, when the starting location closes.

        - :math:`s\_tw\_open < s\_tw\_close <= 9223372036854775807`
    - - ``s_service``
      - |ANY-INTEGER|
      - 0
-     - Duration of any task at the starting location,
+     - Duration of any task at the ending location,
    - - ``e_x``
      - |ANY-NUMERICAL|
      -
-     - :math:`x` value of the coordinate of the starting location.
+     - :math:`x` value of the coordinate of the ending location.
    - - ``e_y``
      - |ANY-NUMERICAL|
      -
-     - :math:`y` value of the coordinate of the starting location.
+     - :math:`y` value of the coordinate of the ending location.
    - - ``e_tw_open``
      - |ANY-INTEGER|
      - ``s_tw_open``